Bluetorch-LLC/elden-cloud/md/personal-20250617-trump.md

 smithereens in the Battle of Tehran now in a dumbass war I don't believe in.
-Instead I worry about nuclear hellfire or cancerous air here at home, if not from Russia or China, from Israel pulling their Samson Option once they bite off more than they can chew, and burning the world as some twisted punishment for not helping them enough.
+Instead I worry about nuclear hellfire or cancerous air here at home, if not from Russia or China, from Israel pulling their Samson Option once they bite off more than they can chew, and decide to burn the world as some twisted punishment for not helping them enough.
 And to top it off, I have friends who are *not* outside of drafting age.
 I don't know what Kamala would've done.
 She probably would've already gotten us involved with some bleeding-heart bullshit, rather than bastardizing Christianity and appealing to the end-times fanaticism of evangelical ghouls.
 But I do know for certain that I have never felt *less* certain about the future, or whether I'll even get to see my next decade on Earth.